 Estrangement means you have little or no contact with your parents and this is unlikely to change.

-- You won't be eligible to access UWE Cares support simply because your parents don't support you emotionally or financially.
+You won't be eligible to access UWE Cares support simply because:

 You need to show Student Finance evidence that your relationship with both your parents has permanently broken down, or that both of your parents are deceased.

 How to apply for the UWE Cares bursary and accommodation support

 To be eligible for our financial and accommodation support as an estranged student, you must:

 - be a Home UK undergraduate student

 - be able to evidence your status as an estranged student – read the Stand Alone Student Finance Guide for more information about evidence Student Finance would need to see

 - be under 25 years old when your university course starts